-4. The application for removal is usually straightforward and can be effected quickly.
+5. Where there are no ongoing fitness to practise concerns, the application for removal is usually straightforward and can be effected quickly.
 Any request to leave the Register, for example, where the registrant wishes to retire, has to be received in writing or by completing a form entitled Leaving the Statutory Register of Osteopaths request form.
-This form can be accessed on the General Osteopathic Council (GOsC) website, or it can be sent to the registrant by the Registration Department.
-The Registration Department will then write to the registrant to confirm that they have been removed from the Register after they have checked that there are no outstanding fitness to practise concerns.
+This form can be accessed on the GOsC website, or it can be sent to the registrant by the Registration Department.
+The Registration Department will then write to the registrant to confirm that they have been removed from the register after they have checked that there are no outstanding fitness to practise concerns.